adwinmbd/astro-blog-template/README.md

 # Welcome to Astrohalfa

-A simple blog template built using [Astro](https://astro.build)
+A simple blog built using [Astro](https://astro.build)

 ![screenshot](screenshot.png)

 ## 🚀 Project Structure

-Inside the Astro project, you'll see the following folders and files:
+Inside of your Astro project, you'll see the following folders and files:

 ```
 /
 ├── public/
-│   ├── robots.txt
+│   ├── code.png
+│   └── robots.css
 │   └── global.css
 │   └── favicon.ico
 ├── src/